A pair of diving fins is part of the basic equipment for the diver’s motion. So which pair of fins are right for you? Let us guide you.

-This type of diving fin differs from traditional fins in their design.
+This type of diving fin differs from traditional fins in its design.
 Instead of having a full wing, they have a cut in the middle that acts like a boat propeller.
 This design causes the fin to convert more energy for more efficient, effortless propulsion.

 They are made from a single piece of a molded piece of rubber, which strengthens them than other types of fins.
-They are also shorter and stiffer, and more suited to frog kick and provide good propulsion.
+They are also shorter and stiffer, and more suited to frog kick, and provide good propulsion.

 Trying diving fins